Welcome to the Farm!

 Our contact information:

 We are a small family farm located in the beautiful Pacific Northwest in the heart of the Willamette Valley in Oregon.
 In fact, Corvallis is our closest city and its name literally means, “heart of the valley”.
 We began to consider raising sheep several years ago in order to make our farm productive and sustainable.
 We chose sheep over cattle since we knew from past experience how much damage cattle can do to wet pastures (this is Oregon after all!) and facilities, in general, due to their weight and size.
+We are now focused on breeding registered polled stock, big emphasis on nice solid meat frames with quick growing lambs.

 Worldwide, there are more than 1000 distinct breeds of sheep over 40 of which are available in the US.
 With so many varieties to choose from we tried to envision what our ideal sheep would be and then tried to find the closest match.
 Since we are a small farm we wanted to cover multiple bases.
 Over time, our research drew us to the wonderful Icelandic breed, the oldest purebred sheep in the world.
 Originally brought to Iceland by the Vikings, they have survived and adapted to the rugged terrain and harsh winters for centuries.
 They are easy keepers and naturally resistant to many of the maladies that plague the commercial breeds.